Skip to content

 • Docker must be installed and running

-• Dockerfile must exist in current directory (or specify path with -f)
+• Dockerfile must exist in current directory

 • Must be authenticated (airbase login)